-Woods and Wetlands programs are about mostly-unstructured, exploration and play-based learning in local, wild, spaces.
+Woods and Wetlands programs are about largely-unstructured, exploration and play-based learning in local, wild, spaces.
 I am there as a facilitator and guide.
 I do expect respectful behavior toward nature, toward each other, and toward any participating adults.
 My background uniquely suits me to be comfortable taking children out into the wilderness to support their learning about what they discover, and encourage them to think, wonder, and notice.
 I ask thinking questions.
 I offer opportunities to answer some of those questions, but also demonstrate the validity of not having all of the answers.
 It is all quite simple.
-It is beautifully easy and natural.
+It is beautifully easy and natural to let children learn.

 Why does it look like the kids are just playing?
 How is that educational?

 Well, because they are playing!
 And there is no “just” in that statement.
 The value of play should not be minimized.
 “Play is the work of childhood.”
 Play is how children are meant to learn.
 I could provide you with numerous studies and research-based publications that demonstrate the many reasons why children should be engaged, daily, in unstructured, outdoor exploration and play.
 I could point to ways play-based learning in nature supports your school curriculums.
 In fact, click here for a few sources for anyone who wishes to know some of the facts that support what I offer in Woods and Wetlands programs.
 I absolutely want you to see the value that I see.
 I hope you will learn about why play is exactly what we should see children doing during these programs.